databrickslabs/ucx/README.md

 [<u>profile</u>](https://docs.databricks.com/en/dev-tools/cli/profiles.html)
 using "*--profile \<profile_name\>*" or "*-p \<profile_name\>*".
 You can test that the correct workspace is getting selected by running any Databricks CLI command.
-For example, you can run "*databricks clusters list -p prod*" and check that the Prod clusters are being returned.
+For example, you can run `databricks clusters list -p prod` and check that the Prod clusters are being returned.
 Once the profile is verified, you can run UCX install for that specific
 profile: `databricks labs install ucx -p prod`.